 Introduction

-Two of the most popular European destinations for Americans seeking long-term relocation are Portugal and Spain.
-Both offer residency visas that don’t require a local job: Portugal’s D7 Visa and Spain’s Non-Lucrative Visa.
+Portugal and Spain remain two of the most attractive European destinations for US citizens seeking long-term residency without local employment.
+Both countries offer residency options based on financial self-sufficiency: Portugal’s D7 Visa and Spain’s Non-Lucrative Visa.

 Overview of Each Visa